What Are The Most Common Pasta Cooking Mistakes?

 17.)
 Serving pasta with too much sauce

-However much you love your favourite pesto or pasta sauce, drowning your pasta in sauce is downright uncouth.
+However much you love your favourite pesto or pasta sauce, drowning your pasta in the sauce is downright uncouth.
 See our recommended pesto-to-pasta ratios here.

 18.)
 Plonking the sauce on top rather than mixing through

 Admittedly, we don't see this much nowadays, but if you look at stock images of pasta, you'll often find a big bowl of pasta with a dollop of sauce on top.
-Please, stir your pasta with the sauce before serving.
+Please stir your pasta with the sauce before serving.

 19.)
 Leaving your pasta standing around